cibi29/Weekly-Status-Update/README.md

 * As observed earlier, performance on all these tasks improves with increasing vocabulary size.
 This is because a larger vocabulary would mean more constrained word embeddings.
 The position of each word in the multi-dimensional graph gets more certain as the the vocabulary size (similar to the number of constraints) increases.

 * Read the following papers related to Evaluation of Word Embeddings
-1. Evaluating Word Embeddings Using a Representative Suite of Practical Tasks - [Paper](https://cs.stanford.edu/~angeli/papers/2016-acl-veceval.pdf)
-2. Evaluation methods for unsupervised word embeddings - [Paper](http://www.aclweb.org/anthology/D15-1036)
+1. Evaluation methods for unsupervised word embeddings - [Paper](http://www.aclweb.org/anthology/D15-1036)
-3. Community Evaluation and Exchange of Word Vectors - [Paper](http://www.manaalfaruqui.com/papers/acl14-vecdemo.pdf)
+2. Community Evaluation and Exchange of Word Vectors - [Paper](http://www.manaalfaruqui.com/papers/acl14-vecdemo.pdf)
-4. Intrinsic Evaluation of Word Vectors Fails to Predict Extrinsic Performance - [Paper](https://www.aclweb.org/anthology/W/W16/W16-2501.pdf)
+3. Intrinsic Evaluation of Word Vectors Fails to Predict Extrinsic Performance - [Paper](https://www.aclweb.org/anthology/W/W16/W16-2501.pdf)

 ## Week 4
 * Generated more translated german data and ran word2vec on them - Training data is approximately doubled from last week.